Grading or Severity of Theft Charges in Pennsylvania

 Severity of Pennsylvania Theft Charges

-Generally speaking, the higher the value of the item stolen, the more severe the grading of the charge, and the higher the fines and period of incarceration permitted by law.
-Some items, such as guns and vehicles, automatically result in much more substantial penalties because they are felony offenses.
+It makes sense that the higher the value of the item taken, the more severe the grading of the charge, so the more jail time and higher the fines that a person faces.
+Some items, such as guns and vehicles, all result in the filing of felony charges.
 Pennsylvania theft offenses are graded as follows:

 Free Initial Consultation

-If you or a loved one has been charged with retail theft or another theft offense in State College, please call an experienced Penn State criminal defense lawyer today at (814) 954-7622, or contact us by email for a free initial consultation.
+If you have been charged with a State College theft or another criminal offense in Central Pennsylvania, call an experienced State college theft attorney today at (814) 689-9139 or via email for a free initial consultation.